 Access for all

 The lower part of the reserve is fully accessible for wheelchair users and pushchairs.
-Parking is available at the nearby Carpenters Arms, where two parking bays have been reserved.
-The 250m walk from the pub along tarmac paths and up a private lane takes you to the main entrance to the reserve.
-From here take the tarmac road up to the bridge and follow the red ochre trail, a circular walk about a mile long.
+Parking is available at the village hall car park.
+From here cross the High Street and walk along Golden Valley Road, to the main entrance.
+Take the tarmac road up to the bridge and follow the red ochre trail, a circular walk about a mile long.
 A heritage walks leaflet which contains two walks through the reserve is available to download from this webpage.

 Wildtracks – walks in the open countryside

 Wildtracks will lead you through the Golden Valley at Wick and into the wider countryside within the Forest of Avon.
 The circular walks have been devised by local people living in the area who walk these routes on a regular basis.
 The routes have been marked out on maps that you can download.
 You can also get information on the walks from local pubs.